-The club run a masters swim session starting at 7:15pm at the Gwyn Evans Sports Centre in Gwersyllt.
+The club run a masters swim session each Thursday at 7:45pm at the Gwyn Evans Sports Centre in Gwersyllt.
 The sessions are always coached and vary in focus.
 Swimmers are split into 4 ability based lanes catering for all abilities.
 New-comers are always welcome; the coaches will always be more than happy to spend a little time with new faces to ensure that they are in the correct lane.

 What to expect?

 - All sessions start with a short warm up.

 - Technique based sessions normally consist of a variety of drills followed by a section of ‘threshold’ type repetitions swimming off the clock.

 - These sessions often make use of training aids such as fins, ankle bands and kickboards.
 Don’t worry if you don’t have any of these, the club provides them!

 - Threshold based sessions may contain little or no drill work with more of a focus on swimming off the clock.